An Odd Estimator for Shapley Values: Experiments

+\paragraph{Fixed-Budget Fractional Factorial Design (FFD)} We compare our method against the fixed-budget Fractional Factorial Design (FFD) framework introduced by \citet{zhou2025fast}.
+This framework enforces a combinatorial design that restricts the evaluation overhead to a fixed $\mathcal{O}(d^2)$ total function calls.
+We evaluate two distinct variants: \emph{FFD-RD} executes their baseline recursive design (RD), and \emph{FFD-RD (corrected)} invokes their subsequent adaptive, sampling-based bias correction routine.
+Both variants rely on a strict truncation assumption that treats all feature interactions of order $5$ and higher as exactly zero.
+Like OddSHAP, they exploit the algebraic property that even-order interactions completely cancel out within the Shapley value formulation.

 We report \emph{mean-squared error (MSE)} using the median across explained instances and the interquartile range (IQR).
-We provide our code in the supplementary material, and additional details, metrics and results are provided in Appendix~\ref{appx_sec_further_results}.
+Our code is publicly available\footnote{\url{https://github.com/FFmgll/oddshap}}, and additional details and results are provided in Appendix~\ref{appx_sec_further_results}.